Bruce & Diana Moroney

 Diana Moroney (Hunter) Born Sacramento California 1956.

-Diana grew up In Sacramento California enjoying the hot summers with her horse along Sacramento River.
-In 1965 Diana's family moved to Monterey California where Diana attended High School.
+Diana grew up In West Sacramento, California enjoying the hot summers with her horse along Sacramento River.
+In 1968 Diana's family moved to Monterey California where she lived though High School.
 After graduation Diana moved to Chico and attended college at Chico State.

 Diana first worked as an expeditor for the Naval Artic Research Laboratory, NARL, on a DC-3 flying between the DEW-Line sights along Alaska and Canada's north coast.
 Diana would spend 10 years in Alaska's Artic, working for NARL, the State of Alaska Department of Labor and running a Wilderness Youth Camp for the Borough.